 As an Amazon Associate, I earn from qualifying purchases.

-These healthy Green Beans in Tomato Sauce are outrageously tasty and made in just 10 minutes!
-This one-pot wonder is a speedy vegan/vegetarian, paleo, Whole30 compliant, or gluten-free dinner.
+These green beans in tomato sauce are outrageously tasty and ready in just 10 minutes!
+This one-pot wonder, made with fresh or frozen green beans, is a speedy and delicious easy dinner.

 a grey bowl with green beans in tomato sauce topped with shaved parmesan